PopovMP/dbil/README.md

 // All fileds values must match. const docs = db.find({system: 'solar', inhabited: true})
 // [{planet: 'Earth', ...}]

-// The same rules apply when you want to only find one document const doc = db.findOne({system: 'futurama'})
-// {planet: 'Omicron', ...}
-// If no document is found, doc is undefined

-// If `findOne` maches multiple documents, it returns `undefined` const doc = db.findOne({system: 'solar'})
-// returns `undefined` for safety reasons
 ```

 #### Operators: $eq, $ne, $lt, $lte, $gt, $gte, $in, $nin, $exists, $regex